CodeYourFuture/immersive-go-course/server-database/README.md

 ]
 ```

-Here's some extensions:
+## Extensions

-- Don't let the same image URL be uploaded twice
+1. Don't let the same image URL be uploaded twice
-- On upload, try to detect if completely useless alt-text has been supplied, and reject the request
+1. On upload, try to detect if completely useless alt-text has been supplied, and reject the request
-- On upload, have our server make sure the URL actually works and returns an image, and reject the request if it didn't
+1. On upload, have our server make sure the URL actually works and returns an image, and reject the request if it didn't
-- On upload, record the resolution of the fetched image in the database too, and return it in the JSON
+1. On upload, record the resolution of the fetched image in the database too, and return it in the JSON